grafana/grafana/docs/sources/auth/generic-oauth.md

 ### E-mail address

-Grafana will attempt to determine the user's e-mail address by querying the OAuth provider as described below in the following order until an e-mail address is found:
+Grafana determines a user's e-mail address by querying the OAuth provider until it finds an e-mail address:

 1. Check for the presence of an e-mail address via the `email` field encoded in the OAuth `id_token` parameter.
 1. Check for the presence of an e-mail address using the [JMESPath](http://jmespath.org/examples.html) specified via the `email_attribute_path` configuration option.
 The JSON used for the path lookup is the HTTP response obtained from querying the UserInfo endpoint specified via the `api_url` configuration option.